 The Family Guidance Association of Ethiopia (FGAE) celebrated its 50th anniversary in 2015.
 It has a broad reach which focuses on providing poor and marginalized populations with family planning, safe abortion care, maternal and child health care, prevention and treatment of sexually transmitted diseases (STIs) including HIV and AIDS and associated opportunistic infections.

-In the shape of permanent clinics, mobile facilities, community-based services (CBSs), FGAE has numerous service points.
-Staff, backed by over thousands volunteers, hundreds of peer educators and of community-based distributors (CBDs).
+In the shape of permanent clinics, mobile facilities and community-based services (CBSs), FGAE has numerous service points.
+Staff, backed by over thousands of volunteers, hundreds of peer educators and demand creators.

 There’s no disguising the fact that achieving proper SRH amongst the Ethiopian people is an exhausting uphill struggle.
 FGAE has the will, the determination and the backing to fight for people’s rights and welfare.